 “David will fire me if I become addicted,” I find my voice.

-“You can’t get addicted from pot,” Mike reassures me, putting his arm around my shoulder.
+“You can’t get addicted to pot,” Mike reassures me, putting his arm around my shoulder.

 We explore the Castle.
 It is like a grand hotel with only residents and no obnoxious paying guests.